decentralizedthoughts/decentralizedthoughts.github.io/_posts/2022-11-04-paxos-via-recoverable-broadcast.md

 1. Use a *simple revolving primary* strategy based on the assumptions of perfectly synchronized clocks.
 A later post shows how to extend to a *stable leader* strategy, how to rotate leaders with *responsiveness*, and how not to rely on clock synchronization.
 2. Focus on a *single-shot* consensus.
 A [later post](https://decentralizedthoughts.github.io/2022-11-19-from-single-shot-to-smr/) shows how to extend to *multi-shot* consensus and *state machine replication*.

-In essence, our goal is to focus first on *safety* and move as much of the *liveness* and *multi-shot* complications to a later post.
+In essence, we focus first on *safety* and move as much of the *liveness* and *multi-shot* complications to a later post.

 ## View-based protocol with simple revolving primary

 The protocol progresses in **views**, each view has a designated **primary** party.
 The role of the primary is rotated.
 For simplicity, the primary of view $v$ is party $v \bmod n$.

 In Partial Synchrony, the parameter $\Delta$ (the maximum message delay after GST) is known.
-So we define **view $v$** is set to be the time interval $[v(10 \Delta),(v+1)(10 \Delta))$ (see liveness proof for how this can be optimized).
+So we define **view $v$** to be the time interval $[v(10 \Delta),(v+1)(10 \Delta))$ (see liveness proof for how this can be optimized).
 In other words, each $10\Delta$ clock ticks each party triggers a **view change** and increments the view by one.
 Here we assume clocks are perfectly synchronized, so all parties move in and out of each view in complete synchrony (lock step).
 We will discuss relaxations in future posts.

 ## Single-shot consensus

-In this setting, each party has some *input value* and the goal is to *output a single value* with the following three properties:
+Each party has some *input value* and the goal is to *output a single value* with the following three properties:

 **Uniform Agreement**: if any two parties output $X$ and $X'$ then $X=X'$.
 Note that this is a strictly stronger property than **Agreement** which just requires that all *non-faulty* parties that output a value, output the same value.

 **Termination**: all non-faulty parties eventually output a value and terminate.
 This is a strictly stronger property than **Liveness** which just requires that all non-faulty parties eventually output a value.
-Note that we are in partial synchrony, and our protocol is deterministic, obtaining this property will require reasoning about events after GST.
+Note that we are in partial synchrony, and our protocol is deterministic, so obtaining this property will require reasoning about events after GST.

 **Validity**: the output is an input of one of the parties.
 Note that this is a strictly stronger property than **Weak Validity** which just requires that if *all* parties have the same input value then this is the output value.